Mandy9943/commit-gen/README.md

 ## Usage

-Once installed globally, you can run this command in any project directory:
+Once installed globally, you can run these commands in any project directory:

 ```
-commit-gen g
+commit-gen gr  # Generate commit message using Groq AI (llama3-70b-8192 model)
+commit-gen ge  # Generate commit message using Google Gemini AI (gemini-1.5-pro model)
 ```

-This will use your current git diff to generate a commit message and offer to commit it automatically.
+These commands will use your current git diff to generate a commit message and offer to commit it automatically.
 If you just want the message without committing, you can modify the flow as needed.

 ## Operating System Compatibility